jeffreykegler/hoonlint/misc/whitespace.md

 if some other terminator with the required alignment "stands in" for it.

-Note, however, that since every terminator on the line will require some terminator to be aligned according to this standard, every terminator will have an alignment requirement.
+Note, however, that since every terminator on the line requires some terminator to be aligned according to this standard, all of the terminator end up with an alignment requirement.
-In the example above, the two terminators on line 918 stand in for each other.
+In the example above, the two terminators on line 918 stand in for each other, and each imposes an alignment requirement on the other.

-Criss-cross lines are so called because if you drew a line that pairs each terminator with the rune that it matches by alignment;
-and a line each of which pairs its terminator with the rune that it matches syntactically;
+Criss-cross lines are so called because if you drew a line from each terminator on the criss-cross line to the rune that it matches syntactically, you would end up with a set of lines, each of which crosses all the others.
-then the two sets of lines would cross each other.

 Only one kind of terminator should appear in a criss-cross line.
 Every character in a criss-cross line should be